 I’m unexpectedly back in the United States for two weeks.
 After four and a half months in Europe, I needed a bit of a break from traveling to start writing my book.
-Hostels just aren’t the right environment for writing and with an airline credit I needed to use, I figured my parent’s house was a good place to go.
+Hostels just aren’t the right environment for writing, and with an airline credit I needed to use, I figured my parents’ house was a good place to go.
 Despite all my time overseas, I really do like the United States.
-It’s got a very interesting history.
-Some interesting facts:
+It’s got a fascinating history.
+Here are some interesting facts:

 Atlanta International Airport is the world’s busiest airport.

-College Park, Maryland has the oldest functioning airport in the USA.
+College Park, Maryland has the oldest functioning airport in the US.